Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

 Once you are familiar with the Control Panel, it is time to explore the schematic window.
 This is where you can create and edit your printed circuit board schematic.

-If you have never used AutoDesk Eagle before, you can start out by learning how to move and control the schematic.
+If you have never used AutoDesk Eagle before, you can start by learning how to move and control the schematic.

-There are several different ways to move in Eagle, for instance, you can do that with button 1 on your mouse, or with the "F#" keys on your keyboard and even zoom in and out with the scroll bar.
+There are several different ways to move in Eagle, for instance, you can do that with button 1 on your mouse, or with the "F#" keys on your keyboard, and even zoom in and out with the scroll bar.
 The schematic window provides you with complete freedom of a point of view, angle, and many other beneficial aspects.

 Step 3: AutoDesk Eagle Board Window

 In the board view window, you can move and explore the board the same way as in the schematic window, so we won't go over that again.
 The display functionalities are the same, except for the view of the different layers.
 By default, you will be seeing them all at once, but you are allowed to isolate each of them.
-We are going to cover everything about the Board Window later in the process.
+We will cover everything about the Board Window later in the process.

 Step 4: Learn AutoDesk Eagle Definitions